-You ill begin by preparing your baking dish with non-stick spray and preheating the oven.
-Next, you will pour one of the cans of enchilada sauce on the bottom of the baking dish.
+You will begin by preparing your baking dish with non-stick spray and preheating the oven.
+Next, you will pour one third of the enchilada sauce onto the bottom of the baking dish.

-In a large bowl, combine the cheeses and chiles and mix until thoroughly blended.
+In a large bowl, combine the cheeses and chiles until thoroughly blended.

-Scoop the cheese blend into the middle of tortillas rolling and placing with seam side down on the baking dish.
+Scoop the cheese blend into the middle of the tortillas rolling and placing seam side down on the baking dish.

-Pour the rest of the enchilada sauce on the top of the tortillas then bake as directed.
+Pour the rest of the enchilada sauce on top of the tortillas, top with cheese and then bake as directed.

 - Baking dish